Diary of Frederick William Gadsby Annand, 1918 - Part 3

 Inspected Reserve lines North of River

-Lys from Port Nieppe to Jesus Farm
+Lys from Pont Nieppe to Jesus Farm.

 Nieppe shelled by big stuff.
 Six

-of our men killed & some wounded. also
+of our men Killed & some wounded. also

-two horses killed.
-Interpreter Movel wd.
+two horses Killed.
+Interpreter Morel wd.

 Owing to heavy shelling 5 to 7 am I did